zhangjyr/aibrix/CONTRIBUTING.md

 ## Advanced Contributions

 - **Feature Proposals and Bug Reporting**: Report bugs or propose new features by creating an issue on our GitHub page.
 Provide as much detail as possible to facilitate discussions.
 - **Contributing to Documentation**: Help improve our documentation by proposing changes to issue list.
-Our documentation is at [AIBricks Doc](https://github.com/aibrix/aibrix/tree/main/docs/tutorial)
+Our documentation is at [AIBrix Doc](https://github.com/aibrix/aibrix/tree/main/docs/tutorial)
 - **Organizing Community Events**: If you are interested in organizing meetups or webinars, contact our community manager (TODO: contact information).

 ## Community and Communication